hybridgroup/skynet/README.md

 ### Additional command options

-You can set the following environment variables to change Skynet.
+You can set the following flags or environment variables to change Skynet.

-🔺 `DEBUG_MODE`
+🔺 `-d, --debug`

 Set debug mode.
 Defaults to `false`

-🔺 `MCP_SERVER`
+🔺 `-m, --model`

-Set the MCP server to use.
-Allows multiple addresses separated by comma.
-Note that tool names must be unique per MCP server.
-Defaults to `http://localhost:9090`
+Set the model to use.
+Defaults to `ai/qwen2.5:latest`

-🔺 `MODEL_RUNNER_BASE_URL`

-Set the URL to call Docker Model Runner.

-🔺 `MODEL_RUNNER_PULL`
+🔺 `-p, --pull-model`

 Should Docker Model Runner pull the latest model?
 Defaults to `true`

-🔺 `MODEL_RUNNER_TOOL_MODEL`
+🔺 `-s, --model-server`

-Set the model to use.
-Defaults to `ai/qwen2.5:latest`
+Model server to use.
+Defaults to Docker Model Runner `http://localhost:12434/engines/llama.cpp/v1`

-🔺 `MODEL_RUNNER_TEMPERATURE`

-Set the temperature for the model.
-Defaults to `0.0`

-🔺 `OSPREY_INSTALL`

-Set the directory in which to find Osprey.
-Defaults to your home directory.

-🔺 `SYSTEM_INSTRUCTION`
+🔺 `-i, --instructions` or `SYSTEM_INSTRUCTION`

-Set the system instruction.
+System instructions to use.
 Defaults to:

 ```
 You are a robot.